 We are delighted to present the first European exhibition of lacquer works by Japanese artist, Genta Ishizuka.
-This will be open from the 21st of February through the 22nd of March.
+This will be open until the 22nd of March.

 Born in Kyoto in 1982, Ishizuka currently lives and works in Kyoto City.
 He earned a BFA from Kyoto City University of Arts, during which time he participated in an exchange program at the Royal College of Art, London in 2006.
 Most recently, he graduated with a MFA in Urushi Lacquering from Kyoto City University of Arts in 2008.